Basic, Plus, or Pro? Which Glowforge is Right for me?

 - 2X Top Speed (really only relevant to engraving)

 - “Improved Hardware” – they are super vague about this, but it is likely something to do with the gantry system to help with the slightly higher engrave speed.
-With the beta testing engrave speed many machines were shaking or the print heads were skipping lines when set at top speed.
+With the beta testing the super fast engrave speed many machines were shaking or the print heads were skipping lines when set at top speed.

 - Will Likely Ship Faster